 I headed over to the studio and started the setup.
 I've realized that I'm getting faster with putting everything in it's place, which is great, but the downside is that I tend to stick with the same setups, so I need to work on that this year.

 James came by for a bit and dropped off the smoke machine he purchased for the studio.
 We talked about some ideas for the studio going forward; it's clear that I need to get a few muslins of my own because we're definitely going through seamless paper far faster than we should.
-The downside to having more than a handful of people in the coop.
-Meanwhile, Wes showed up, got all set up and in her Doomsdame la Douche persona: a fitting name considering the tone and timbre of the dress.

 We didn't get fancy, but we certainly used a few props that someone had left in the studio: a chainsaw and a hobby horse.
 One thing that was self-evident, albeit after the fact: don't lick a chainsaw if you don't know where it's been.
 Apparently the taste is quite unnerving, if not disgusting, according to Wes.